Taking Control: Rick's Story by Morgan Malone, Contemporary Romance, 170 pp., $10.99 (paperback) $2.99 (Kindle)

 had surrounded him for the last several months.
 I’m freezing.
 And it’s not the air-conditioning.
 It’s my damn frozen

-.
+heart.
 Rick pushed the doors open, letting the heat of the sun and the

 smell of the ocean sweep into his house.
 He stepped outside, breathing deep,